Tutorial: 13:00–14:30 (English)

 OCaml has a reputation for keeping its promises: strong types, solid abstractions, and very few runtime surprises.
 Multicore parallelism changes the rules a bit: suddenly, we can encounter race conditions, the kind of bugs that only show up at 3 AM, disappear when you add a print statement, and return months later just to spite you.
 If we want to stay in OCaml’s comfort zone, we need good tools.

-Then we look at a more radical option: OxCaml, a promising but experimental mode-system extension inspired by Rust’s ownership model.
+At the end of the tutorial, we will also have a look at a more radical option: OxCaml, a promising but experimental mode-system extension inspired by Rust’s ownership model.
 The idea is simple: if you really dislike runtime bugs, or if you’re writing critical software, you shouldn’t just detect data races, you should make them statically impossible to write.

 In brief, OCaml already provides the tools you need for everyday multicore safety, and OxCaml points toward an even more reassuring future for those who require the strongest guarantees.